jaredfiacco2/BugTracker-Public/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I wanted a place to track my personal projects, jot down bugs I found while user testing, and follow through with features I thought up on the fly while I was away from my desk.
 This bug tracker tool allowed me to follow through with personal projects and keep cool features in  a queue without forgeting about them.
 Very helpful if coding alone or with a small team.
-Integrating it with Clickup allowed me to
+Integrating it with Clickup allowed me to project manage and stay agile.

 ### Built With